fivearm/Phase_3_Project/README.md

 ## Methods
+We first merge the two data sets into one data set on 'id'.
+After this, we drop columns that were either irrelevant or had values that were the same.
+We clean the data by imputing 'missing' for categorical columns with missing data.
+Since our data set contained about 60,000 rows we decide to make a holdout data set with 10% of the data that we will test our two best models on.
+After that, we make some inferential plots to show if there was any relationship between a column and the status of a well.
+After this, we create a dummy model that would only predict the most frequent well type.
+Then we began a process of creating KNN, SVM, XGBoost, and RFC models to see which one would be the best at predicting which wells were either non-functional or need repairs.
+For each model, we create training and test data, use cross-validation, and calculate the accuracy and log loss.

 ## EDA Results Notable Features
 A majority of wells are functional (about 54%), though there is a large percentage (38%) that are non-functional.
 About 7% of wells need repair.